ferrywlto/vuetify_ts_aspnetcore_starter/README.md

-#vuetify_ts_aspnetcore_starter
+# vuetify_ts_aspnetcore_starter
-:cool: a starter project for learning how to build simple web app with Vue :+1:
+:cool: A starter project for learning how to build simple web app with Vue :+1:

-##Summary
+## Summary
 This is a repository that demostrate how to make a web app with Vue.
 The simple web application contains:
 - Layout elements like drawer, navigation bar...